WireGuard/wireguard-go/README.md

 ### FreeBSD

 This will run on FreeBSD.
 It does not yet support sticky sockets.
 Fwmark is mapped to `SO\_USER\_COOKIE`.

+### OpenBSD

+This will run on OpenBSD.
+It does not yet support sticky sockets.
+Fwmark is mapped to `SO\_RTABLE`.
+Since the tun driver cannot have arbitrary interface names, you must either use `tun[0-9]+` for an explicit interface name or `tun` to have the program select one for you.
+If you choose `tun` as the interface name, and the environment variable `WG_TUN_NAME_FILE` is defined, then the actual name of the interface chosen by the kernel is written to the file specified by that variable.

 ## Building